coredds/eniGOma/eniGOma_prd.md

 ### 1.1 Purpose

-This Product Requirements Document (PRD) outlines the specifications for eniGOma, a Go library designed to implement a highly customizable virtual Enigma machine.
-Unlike traditional Enigma simulators limited to the Latin alphabet, eniGOma will support Unicode characters, providing a flexible platform for exploring historical cryptography concepts with modern character sets.
+This Product Requirements Document (PRD) outlines the specifications for enigoma, a Go library designed to implement a highly customizable virtual Enigma machine.
+Unlike traditional Enigma simulators limited to the Latin alphabet, enigoma will support Unicode characters, providing a flexible platform for exploring historical cryptography concepts with modern character sets.
 A key feature will be the ability for users to adjust the encryption's complexity, allowing for various levels of "protection" or demonstration.

 ### 1.2 Goals